 Many aspects of our daily lives have changed or shifted in light of the COVID-19 pandemic — including this year’s Maryland General Assembly.
 At Hatcher, we had to adjust to the new reality of a fast-paced 90-day legislative session where we could not be physically present with our coworkers, our clients, or even the Legislature itself.
-Gone were the days of huddling inside hearing rooms, managing on-location press conferences, and organizing in-person advocacy days.
+Gone were the days of huddling inside hearing rooms, organizing on-location press conferences, and participating in-person advocacy days.
 Despite the steep learning curve, we worked with our clients to not just adapt to this new and evolving space — but to thrive.

 A coalition of tobacco control advocates, including the American Heart Association, successfully enacted Maryland’s first cigarette tax increase in almost a decade.
 The tobacco tax increase will raise over $95 million in revenue, reduce the long-term health care costs from adult and youth smoking, and protect all Marylanders from another deadly threat to their health — tobacco use.
 Hatcher is grateful to have supported the American Heart Association and its campaign through our digital media and earned media efforts.